felixroos/idlecycles/README.md

 ```

 And that's a basic implementation of the mini notation!
 It certainly doesn't cover all features, but it should give you the basic idea.

+### Chapter 4 REPL

+This is the end of the fourth chapter!

+Open [chapter4.html](https://felixroos.github.io/idlecycles/learn/chapter4.html) to play with the new syntax.
+You can evaluate the code with `ctrl+enter` to see the visualization in action!

 ## Chapter 5: Operating on Values